-Of counsel does some work for the law firm
+Of Counsel does some work for the law firm

 The of counsel attorney needs to have their own attorney malpractice coverage for any work that is not done on behalf of the named insured firm.
 As a side light, the of counsel attorney malpractice policy does not provide coverage for the law firm.

-Of counsel does all of their work for the law firm
+Of Counsel does all of their work for the law firm

 The of counsel’s covered work is covered by the firm’s attorney malpractice insurance policy.
 The law firm needs to make sure they have disclosed the relationship of the of counsel to their malpractice carrier.
-Depending on the number of hours worked and the insurance carrier, will determine if there is any charge for the attorney.
+Depending on the number of hours worked the insurance carrier will determine if there is any charge for the attorney.

 We have also come across many law firm’s that “require” the of counsel to have their own malpractice coverage.
 Although some insurance carrier’s will write an attorney malpractice policy for the of counsel malpractice coverage, it is of limited value.
 The law firm still has no coverage under the of counsel’s coverage, nor will an insurance carrier name the law firm as an additional insured on the of counsel policy.

 Even if the law firm mistakenly expects coverage from the of counsel’s attorney malpractice policy, the firm needs to remember that all attorney malpractice policies sold in the United States are claims made coverage forms.
-If the of counsel and the law firm part company at a later date and the of counsel decides at a later date to end their attorney malpractice policy without purchasing an extended prior acts endorsement(ERP), the law firm’s mistaken expectation of coverage ends when the coverage ends.
+If the of counsel and the law firm part company and the of counsel decides at a later date to end their attorney malpractice policy without purchasing an extended prior acts endorsement(ERP), the law firm’s mistaken expectation of coverage ends when the coverage ends.

 Other Of Counsel limitations of coverage